ashaftab0/react_express/README.md

 ### `npm start`
-Start the project: [ Open different terminal ]
+Start the project: [ Ogipen different terminal ]
 Open [http://localhost:3000] to view it in the browser.

 The page will reload if you make edits.<br />

-### `npm test`
-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Validation: Guideline